zeviel/13MINXL1K3FXKK/README.md

-# AminoLikeFxck
+# 13MINXL1K3FXKK
-AminoLikeFxck/Like Bot For Amino
+Like bot for amino

 ## Termux
 ```shell